 2016, America, ben carson, business, candidate, carly fiorina, data, donald trump, Economy, Election, government, governor, house, jobs, keystone business climate survey, national, numbers, Opinion, pa, pennsylvania, politician, politics, polls, President, Presidential, public, rating, representative, research, scott walker, senate, sentiment, statistics, ted cruz, tom wolf, united state

-- On @AmerRadioJourn I talk with @kerpen of @AmerComm about the #Trump Administration’s efforts at cutting regulation… twitter.com/i/web/status/9… 1 week ago
+- This week on @AmerRadioJourn I talk with @chasedave of @HealthRosetta about system changes to combat the #opioid cr… twitter.com/i/web/status/1… 1 week ago

 Posts by Category2016 America American Radio Journal Andy Roth blog Budget business candidate Club for Growth Commentary conservative crisis Debate debt democrat Discussion Economy education Election eric boehm Events finances freedom GOP government governor Grove City College Harrisburg health healthcare house jobs journal law laws life lincoln institute Lincoln Radio Journal Lowman Henry Money news Obama obamacare Opinion pa pennsylvania people policy Political politics poll President Presidential program public affairs race Radio Reform republican research results schedule senate Senator spending state survey taxes tom wolf union united states USA vote watchdog writing